 An examination of the bones revealed that they had been cut, police said at the time.
 Police later revealed that the results of a DNA analysis confirmed that the body belongs to Tonoike, a resident of the town of Soeda.

 The residence of Tonoike, who lived alone, is approximately 30 kilometers away from where her body was discovered.
 A missing persons report was not filed on her.
 As well, her residence was found to have not been ransacked, police said.

-Tonoike went missing in June of last year.
-The image shows her carrying a bag in an undisclosed location in the prefecture around that time.
-Standing 151 centimeters tall, she has a tattoo of the cross on her left arm.
+The image released by police, which was taken in June, 2017, shows her carrying a bag in an undisclosed location in the prefecture.
+Standing 151 centimeters tall, she has a tattoo of a cross on her left arm.

 Also on Friday, officers from the Kokuraminami Police Station distributed information sheets to the public at a location near where her body was found.
 The case is being treated as abandoning a corpse.